thisisalbertocantu/Project-3/README.md

 To deploy, simply add and commit your changes, and push to Heroku.
 As is, the NPM scripts should take care of the rest.

-This is a test to modify the read me to protect the branches